 How to Read Candlestick Chart for Day Trading

-A candlestick chart is the most common tool that day traders use for analyzing price movements.
-A single candlestick has two parts, the box and the wick.
-The box shows the opening and closing price of the time interval – the opening price is on bottom if the price rises, or on top if the price falls.
+The key to learn day trading is understanding candlestick charts.
+A candlestick chart is the most common tool that day traders use for analysing price movements.
+A single candlestick has two parts, the box, and the wick.
+The box shows the opening and closing price of the time interval – the opening price is on the bottom if the price rises, or on top if the price falls.
 The wick shows the high and low for that time interval.

 Candlesticks often show one minute’s worth of price data.
 However, you can also look at candlesticks that span one second, 15 minutes, or an hour.
-Many charting platforms color candlesticks green when the price rises and red when the price falls.
+Many charting platforms colour candlesticks greens when the price rises and red when the price falls.

 Swing Trading vs Day Trading